A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 13
+This day marks my biggest defeat so far.
+The algorithm I tried to implement is giving me an incorrect result on 2 test cases, therefore I was not able even to achieve the silver star without peeking at the real solution.
+This time I would like to blame my comprehension of English language, I am still not 100% sure I undestood what the real assignment was.
+Of course, admitting the incapacity it is the first step to improve, therefore I accept the fate and I look forward next challenges.
+Sad :(
+OBS: 13 is an unlucky number, I will blame the misfortune brought by it ;)

 # Day 12
 The level of difficulty of AoC has increased.
 For today's problem an optimal solution was necessary in order to get to the result in a time that was in